 The Market is a member of the College and University Food Bank Alliance, a network of food pantries on college campuses across America.

-Student volunteers can assist in maintenance, stocking shelves, picking up food items, or keeping the space clean.
-Students will able to indicate interest through the Center for Community Engagement & Service and by emailing TheMarket@american.edu.
+Students who’d like to help out can assist in stocking shelves, maintaining inventory, picking up food items, or keeping the space clean.
+You can indicate interest through the Center for Community Engagement and Service and by emailing TheMarket@american.edu

 59 percent were aware of another student who did not have enough food.*

 18 percent had inadequate food supply three to four times a semester.*

 *These results represent 700 responses, a 23% response rate to a survey delivered by email and social media and conducted in December 2016 by AU students.
 An updated survey, also conducted by AU students, has just been completed (as of late November 2018) and results are expected to be released shortly.